-|In Vitro Assessment of the Antineoplastic Activity of Doxorubicin Combined with Gemcitabine in a Nanoparticle|
+|In Vitro Assessment of the Antineoplastic Activity of Doxorubicin Combined With Gemcitabine in a Nanoparticle|

-|Mayson H. Alkhatib1, Abrar M. Mizjaji1, Abdulwahab NoorWali2|
+|Mayson H. Alkhatib1, Abrar M. Mizjaji1, Abdulwahab Noor Wali2|

-|1Department of Biochemistry, Faculty of Science, Faculty of Medicine, King Abdulaziz University, Jeddah, Saudi Arabia
+|1Department of Biochemistry, Faculty of Science, King Abdulaziz University, Jeddah, Saudi Arabia

 2Department of Clinical Biochemistry, Faculty of Medicine, King Abdulaziz University, Jeddah, Saudi Arabia

 Viewed : 357 times

 Downloaded : 132 times.

 Keywords : Antitumor activity, Chemotherapeutic agents, Cytotoxicity, Apoptosis

-|| Related Articles|
+|Full Text(PDF) | Related Articles|

 Materials and Methods: The physical characterizations of the drug-loaded NE formulations were determined by Zetasizer.
-The cytotoxicity of the drugs was evaluated by the thiazolyl blue tetrazolium bromide (MTT) assay, while the mechanism of cell death was examined by light microscopy, nuclear staining with 4′,6-diamidino-2-phenylindole (DAPI) and ApopNexin FITC apoptosis detection kit.
+The cytotoxicity of the drugs was evaluated by the thiazolyl blue tetrazolium bromide (MTT) assay while the mechanism of cell death was examined by light microscopy, nuclear staining with 4′,6-diamidino-2-phenylindole (DAPI) and ApopNexin FITC apoptosis detection kit.

-Conclusion: The present study proved that formulating DOX and GEM in NE has ameliorated the efficacy of DOX and GEM as anticancer drugs while reducing their adverse effects on the healthy cells.
+Conclusions: The present study proved that formulating DOX and GEM in NE has ameliorated the efficacy of DOX and GEM as anticancer drugs while reducing their adverse effects on the healthy cells.